Extremal domains in $\mathbb{S}^2$: Geometric and Analytic methods: Abstract

-In the first part of the paper, we extend the moving plane method on $\s^2$ to demonstrate that if $\Omega$ is an $f$-extremal domain containing a simple closed curve of maximum points of $u$, then $\Omega$ must be either rotationally symmetric or antipodally symmetric.
-We also establish a similar result for constant mean curvature (CMC) surfaces with capillary boundaries.
+In the first part of the paper, we extend the moving plane method in $\mathbb{S}^2$ and show that if an $f$--extremal domain $\Omega$ contains a simple curve of maximum points of $u$, then both $\Omega$ and $u$ are either rotationally symmetric or antipodally symmetric.
+Using the Alexandrov reflection method, we establish an analogous symmetry result for properly embedded constant mean curvature (CMC) surfaces with capillary boundaries that contain a simple curve of minimum distance to the origin (a neck).